severhussein/sysc3303/README.txt

 1- Run the Server.java
--The server has two modes, a verbose mode, and a quiet mode, (Default at Verbose Mode)  (see note 1 below) -Next, on the Server, enter option 2 to begin running the Server
+-The server has two modes, a verbose mode, and a quiet mode, (Default at Verbose Mode)  (see note 1 below) -Next, on the Server, choose option 1 to begin running the Server

 2- Run the ErrorSimulator.java
 - Enter the ip address of the server.
 If the error simulator and server are running on the same machine, input 1 for loopback.